lwsrbrts/PoSHue/README.md

 Now a listed tool on [Philips' developer site](http://www.developers.meethue.com/tools-and-sdks).
 Lonely by itself under the PowerShell section!

 ## Why?
-I have a few Philips Hue Luminaires (Beyond Lamp, Hue Go and Bloom) and I wanted a way of controlling them using PowerShell but fiddling with JSON every time I wanted to control them seemed a bit verbose.
+I have a few Philips Hue Luminaires (Beyond Lamp, Hue Go (x2) and Bloom) and I wanted a way of controlling them using PowerShell but fiddling with JSON every time I wanted to control them seemed a bit verbose.
 I've boiled down the basic actions to make it simple to use PowerShell to access the RESTful API on the bridge.
+Using PowerShell means you can script lighting changes quickly and easily and use Windows' own native task scheduler to run the scripts whenever you like.

 ## Go on then, how do I use it?
 ### Pre-requisites